danielchen0/danielchen0.github.io/_posts/2025-07-07-truthy-tests.markdown

 ...
 ```

-If you read these three sentences, you would probably realize that truthy/falsy values violate all three - implicit boolean checks are inherently not explicit, and they are harder to read if you don't know what the defaults are.
+If you read these sentences, you would probably realize that truthy/falsy values violate both - implicit boolean checks are inherently not explicit, and they are harder to read if you don't know what the defaults are.

 ## Confusing and inefficient when layered